LinuxCommandLibrary

 DESCRIPTION

-git ls-tree lists the contents of a tree object.
-It shows file names, modes, types, and object hashes for a specific commit's directory structure.
+git ls-tree lists the contents of a tree object, showing file names, modes, types, and object hashes for a specific commit's directory structure.
+It provides a snapshot of the repository's file layout at any given commit.

 PARAMETERS